 Achieving higher quality care and better patient outcomes from having varied perspectives and enhanced satisfaction for the clients.
 Multiple health professionals looking broadly at the whole picture of their given situation rather than sticking to his or her own area of specialty.
 This setup allows each professional to share common thoughts, opinions and work together in order to address as many of the patients needs as possible.
 Successful outcomes require compliance, a multidisciplinary approach encourages patients to be active in their own care.
 Interventions are most successful when the patient and the therapists work together on creating a treatment plan in order to meet the patient’s goals.

-Firstly let’s address the difference between a Podiatrist and a Physiotherapist
+Firstly let’s address the difference between a Podiatrist and a Physiotherapist.

 - A physiotherapist might be seeing a patient for an overuse knee injury and might want to liaise with a podiatrist regarding footwear advice or foot function contribution to help alleviate and prevent the condition from worsening.

-- A podiatrist could be treating a patient for plantar fasciitis and apart of their rehabilitation will incorporate a physiotherapist to help manage their symptoms through addressing their level of strength or range of motion deficits.
+- A podiatrist could be treating a patient for plantar fasciitis and a part of their rehabilitation will incorporate a physiotherapist to help manage their symptoms through addressing their level of strength or range of motion deficits.

 For the best chance to optimise recovery and get the most of your rehabilitation, please seek help from one of our health professionals at OPH.